 | December | 5 |

-Knowing exactly how many times each weekday occurs can aid in:
+Knowing how many times a weekday appears can help with: